 The number of screenings, days and venue is at the sole discretion of the festival.

-I acknowledge that, if accepted to participate, I will agree to comply with the 2016 Beloit International Film Festival Rules & Terms as included with this application, and agree to be bound by and comply with all those documents.
+I acknowledge that, if accepted to participate, I will agree to comply with the 2017 Beloit International Film Festival Rules & Terms as included with this application, and agree to be bound by and comply with all those documents.
 I understand that the Beloit International Film Fest Committee is responsible for making final decisions with regard to the festival operations and I agree to abide by their decisions.
-I agree to provide the festival two DVD or Blu-Ray copies of my film(s) and I release the festival committee and any festival representative from any responsibility for the theft, damage or loss of the print en route to the festival or otherwise during the course of the festival’s possession of the film.
+I agree to provide the festival two DVD or Blu-Ray copies of my film(s) upon acceptance and I release the festival committee and any festival representative from any responsibility for the theft, damage or loss of the print en route to the festival or otherwise during the course of the festival’s possession of the film.